All Were Calm

 October 31, 2008 - Halloween Night

-Sitting in her wheelchair, 89 year-old Lois Dollworth slowly raised the remote control at
+Sitting in her wheelchair, eighty-nine year-old Lois Dollworth slowly raised the remote control toward

 lamenting the reported casualties of a drunk driver.

 They were so young; what a shame, she thought

 out of the wheelchair and into bed, with some much-needed help from her trusty walker.

 Fifteen minutes later, after she had just crossed-over to the side of slumber, she was